ivanabjk/MoodTunes/README.md

 ## Home Screen
 - Users can **type their mood** in the search bar or **speak** using the microphone button.
-- The AI model analyzes the input and, when the **Get Mood** button is pressed, generates the most fitting mood.
+- When the **Get Mood** button is pressed, the AI model analyzes the input and generates the most fitting mood.
 - Currently supported moods: **Happy**, **Sad**, **Angry**

 <p align="center">